udayakumar-s/ej2-angular-docs/ej2-angular/pdfviewer/getting-started.md

 ---
 layout: post
 title: Getting started with Angular Pdfviewer component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Pdfviewer component of Syncfusion Essential JS 2 and more details.
+description:  Checkout and learn about Getting started with Angular PDF Viewer component of Syncfusion Essential JS 2 and more details.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Getting started with Angular Pdfviewer component
+# Getting started with Angular PDF Viewer component

 This section explains the steps required to create a simple Angular PDF Viewer and demonstrates the basic usage of the PDF Viewer control in a Angular CLI application.